 The arena is located right in the middle of the main square of Verona, Piazza Bra.
 Even though the arena is the main showstopper here, the colorful square is also a beautiful sight to see with its bustling cafés & restaurants.
 While in Italy, one of the best things to do is to enjoy a coffee or Aperitivo on one of the many terraces around.
 It’s all about La Dolce Vita!
 However, as in most central squares, it’s usually better to avoid drinking and eating here, unless you are ok with paying high tourist prices for – let’s be honest – more mediocre cuisine.

 Piazza Bra is home to some stunning monuments, that include the Roman Arena, Palazzo Barbieri, Portoni Della Bra, and the 17th-century Palazzo Della Gran Guardia.
-The whole area is fully pedestrian-free, so you can wander around freely admiring all its beauty without having to look out for traffic.
+The whole area is fully pedestrian-free, so you can wander around freely admiring all its beauty without having to watch out for traffic.

 Historic buildings on Piazza Bra